adyen-examples/adyen-android-online-payments/Readme.md

    1. Create a `.env` file with your [API key](https://docs.adyen.com/user-management/how-to-get-the-api-key), [Client public Key](https://docs.adyen.com/checkout/android/drop-in#get-your-client-encryption-public-key), server url, and merchant account name (all credentials are in string format):

       If you are using the emulator, the server url can be `http://10.0.2.2:3000`.
-If you are using the emulator.
 If you use a real Android device, connect it to same network you have the server running and use the local IP of your network or WiFi router instead of `10.0.2.2`

       ```
       API_KEY="your_API_key_here"